 Dalgety Young Women Competition

-The Dalgety Young Women competition is open to females aged between 18 and under 25 years old as at 1 May 2022 who live or grew up in the Snowy River Shire.
+The Dalgety Young Women competition is open to females aged between 18 and under 25 years old as at 1 May 2022 who live or grew up in the former Snowy River Shire area.

 Entrants must reside, be educated, or work within New South Wales for at least three months prior to their local Showgirl Competition to qualify to compete within the State.

 The candidate judged to be the 2022 Dalgety Young Women will qualify for Zone Judging (in Cooma) Saturday 26th February 2022, and if successful will compete on a State level at the Royal Sydney Easter Show.

 In 1962 twenty young female ambassadors entered the first Miss Showgirl competition, as it was originally known, with hopes of representing their region and working as ambassadors for women throughout rural New South Wales.
 Miss Margaret MacKay was awarded the title and a place in RAS history, even taking on a position as a RAS Councillor in 1997 along with her continued involvement as a Sydney Royal horse competition exhibitor, steward, judge and committee member.

 Much like Margaret Mackay, today’s entrants continue their association with the RAS, through mentorships and taking on stewarding roles along with networking opportunities and professional experiences.

 The competition has undergone a name change this year, with the new name reflecting the importance of the program along with its evolution.
 The young women entering today have great insight and knowledge of the issues faced in rural NSW, they are involved with their communities and are confident ambassadors.
 They are young women with purpose and ambition and ready to face the challenges and rewards offered by the agricultural show movement and deserving of the title The Land Sydney Royal Ag Shows Young Woman 2022 and the role of custodian and ambassador.